 Men’s Wedding Bands

-One major difference between engagement-ring and wedding-ring customs is that while engagement rings are typically only given to the bride to be, men are given wedding bands during the wedding ceremony.
-Men’s wedding bands are traditionally simple metal rings (ranging from tungsten and titanium to the more popular golds and platinum).
-We offer a unique collection of men’s bands are detailed with lab-grown diamonds.
+We offer a unique collection of men’s bands detailed with lab-grown diamonds.
 So if your future husband is looking for some diamonds of his own, he’s able to!
-We love our Athos band, which features a double groove broken up by 3 lab-grown diamonds.
+We love our Athos band, which features a double groove broken up by three lab-grown diamonds.
 This unique and modern band is crafted for a lifetime of wear.

 Our Favorite Wedding Ring Styles